murasoll/murasoll/README.md

 # Mohammad 👋

 Hey there!
-I'm a passionate frontend developer and UI/UX designer from Karbala, Iraq.
+I'm a passionate frontend developer and UI/UX designer from Iraq.

 ### Skills 🎯